Ian Swingland: Awards and recognition

-HMRC and "Operation Amazon"
+Criminal prosecution

 Ian Swingland was involved with Carbon Research and Development Limited, a now defunct company incorporated in Mauritius on 21 March 2005, and stood trial (with others) on charges involving the facilitation of tax evasion between 2005 and 2008.
 At the end of the trial, which commenced on 20 September 2016 and lasted four months, he was acquitted on the principal charge.
 He was found guilty on 3 March 2017 of one count of conspiring to commit fraud by false representation, receiving a two-year sentence, suspended for 18 months at Southwark Crown Court on 10 March 2017.

 Reporting restrictions relating to the various trials brought under the "Operation Amazon" investigation were maintained until 25 February 2019.
 On 30 September 2017, while remaining a benefactor, Swingland resigned as a director of The Wallacea Trust.
 On 30 November his name was erased from the register of members of the Order of the British Empire.